Auroville Earth Institute

 Leaders & Team:

-Under the supervision of Director Satprem and co-directors Ayyappan and Lara, the AVEI team includes on average 5 architects, 2 researchers, 1 engineer, 3 masons, 15 workers and 5 other support staff members.
+Under the supervision of Director Satprem and co-directors T. Ayyappan and Lara Davis, the AVEI team includes on average 3 architects, 2 researchers, 1 librarian, 4 masons, 9 workers and 5 other support staff members.